jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 ![](images/7.%20Commands%20Ideas.041.jpeg)

 Actually, The letters distinguish the different symbols.
-If you only use letters to distinguish which procedure definition it’s about, you get the following:
+If you only use letters to distinguish which command definition it’s about, you get the following:

 ![](images/7.%20Commands%20Ideas.042.jpeg)

 So in that sense, diamond A might execute.
 But not the definition executes, only the call executes.

-###### Diamonds Can only be Directly Inside a Procedure Symbol, Diamonds Can’t be Directly Inside an Object Symbol
+###### Diamonds Can only be Directly Inside a Command Symbol, Diamonds Can’t be Directly Inside an Object Symbol

 `<< rule rich >>`

-Because execution can only take place in a procedure, a diamond can’t be directly inside an object Symbol
+Because execution can only take place in a command, a diamond can’t be directly inside an object Symbol

 ![](images/7.%20Commands%20Ideas.043.jpeg)